-- Three complete changes of clothes including socks, underwear (if applicable), and one extra pair of shoes.
+Three complete changes of clothes including socks, underwear (if applicable), and one extra pair of shoes.
 MUST be closed-toed shoes and have a back strap.
 Please LABEL EVERYTHING clearly with your child's name.
-Please put these clothes in a Ziploc to help reduce the spreading of germs - □ Sunscreen/ bug repellent or the money to cover the cost, plus the signed permission slip. - □ Blanket/ Lovey that your child might want during nap.
-It must fit inside the cubby. - □ 1 Ream of Color or White Copy Paper - □ 1 Black & White Composition Notebook - Family photos include pets (if applicable); booklet will be handed out at home visits or orientation - Well balanced meal in a lunch box with child's name; containers/ cups/ water bottles MUST be labeled.
+Please put these clothes in a Ziploc to help reduce the spreading of germs Diaper cream (If applicable) with signed permission slip Sunscreen/ bug repellent or the money to cover the cost, plus the signed permission slip.
+Blanket/ Lovey that your child might want during nap.
+It must fit inside the cubby.
+Large bag of diapers/pull-ups (if necessary) to be stored with your child's name.
+Family photos include pets (if applicable); booklet will be handed out at home visits or orientation Well balanced meal in a lunch box with child's name; containers/ cups/ water bottles MUST be labeled.
 Please include a drink with lunch or water will be provided for them.
-Provide an ice pack or block to keep food cool; use thermos to keep items cold or hot - □ Water bottles with a cap or folds down to prevent cross-contamination - □ ANY PRESCRIPTION MEDICATION MUST BE CHECKED INTO THE OFFICE - □ Non-prescribed medication (i.e. teething tablets/gel/Benadryl) MUST BE CHECKED INTO THE OFFICE.

-Arrival Time:

-- □ Early drop-off is in the Kangaroo Room from 7:00- 7:30a - □ Sign-in upon drop-off.
-Sign-in/sign-out sheet is found on the clipboard by the front door - Place your child's lunchbox in the designated area. - □ Encourage your child or help wash your child's hands and sibling's hands at the hand washing sink. - □ Be sure to help your child put away their items (things they may need in the class room e.g. blankets, extra clothes, etc.) in his/her "inside cubby" - □ Communicate with the teacher: - How your child slept the night before - Your child's mood and demeanor - -Did your child eat well for dinner and breakfast - -Are there any changes in the routine for the family that may impact your child - -Have there been any signs of fever, skin eruptions, vomiting, diarrhea, discolored mucus, extreme fatigue, discharge from the eyes. - □ Please have your child at school by 9:00 a.m.
-We build on activities throughout the day, so it is important for your child to be here for most of them.
-Circle Time begins at 9:45 am.
-Children may not be dropped off during naptime between 1:00 2:30. - □ Say Good-Bye to your child so that he/she knows you are leaving Teachers will be there to assist in the event of a difficult drop off.
+Provide an ice pack or block to keep food cool; use thermos to keep items cold or hot Water bottles with a cap or folds down to prevent cross-contamination ANY PRESCRIPTION MEDICATION MUST BE CHECKED INTO THE OFFICE Non-prescribed medication (i.e. teething tablets/gel/Benadryl) - MUST BE CHECKED INTO THE OFFICE.
+Arrival Time: Early drop-off is in the Kangaroo Room from 7:00- 7:30am Sign-in upon drop-off.
+Sign-in/sign-out sheet is found on the clipboard by the front door Place your child's lunchbox in the designated area.
+Encourage your child or help wash your child's hands and sibling's hands at the hand washing sink.
+Be sure to help your child put away their items (things they may need in the class room e.g. blankets, extra clothes, etc.) in his/her "inside cubby" Communicate with the teacher: - How your child slept the night before - Your child's mood and demeanor -Did your child eat well for dinner and breakfast -Are there any changes in the routine for the family that may impact your child -Have there been any signs of fever, skin eruptions, vomiting, diarrhea, discolored mucus, extreme fatigue, discharge from the eyes.
+Say Good-Bye to your child so that he/she knows you are leaving - Teachers will be there to assist in the event of a difficult drop off.
+If your child walks in with a toy from home, please take it with you when you leave